 The yearly NASCAR calendar kicks off in February.
 The sport is unique in that one of its signature events takes place in the early going.
 The Daytona 500 is one of the biggest attractions of the year, and it helps to get the season off to a roaring start.

 All told, there are about 40 races per season.
 Drivers earn points based on how well they perform all season long.
 The Top 16 in the points standings make it to the NASCAR Playoffs to compete for the season-long championship.
-Other signature races include the Coca Cola 600 and Brickyard 400.
-The final event takes place in November, so fans and bettors are looking forward to about 10 months’ worth of action.
+Other signature races include the Coca Cola 600 and 200 at the Brickyard races.
+The final event takes place in ealry November, so fans and bettors are looking forward to about 10 months’ worth of action.

 As mentioned, drivers earn points for each race they compete in.
 The main way to earn points is based on the finishing position.
 They’re awarded on a sliding scale from the top finisher down to the last-place driver.